How do I locate the AFTCO dealer nearest to me?

 At this time we accept orders only from the US.
 For a list of online stores that ship internationally, click here.

 Sales tax will be charged only on orders with a ship-to address in California.

 How do I check the status of my order?

 How do I return or exchange an item purchased directly from aftco.com?

-We want you to be 100% satisfied with your purchase.
-If you are not, we will be happy to accept a return for a full product refund and we will pay for the cost to return your items.
-Items must not have been worn, be in the condition you received them and be returned with our Return Merchandise Authorization (RMA) number and UPS shipping return label.
-To receive your RMA and UPS shipping return label, contact firstname.lastname@example.org.
-You can return any item for up to 120 days from the purchase date.
+If you are not 100% satisfied with your purchase, we will be happy to accept a return for a full refund, and we will pay for the UPS ground shipping cost to return your items.
+Items must not have been worn, be in the condition you received them and be returned with our Return Merchandise Authorization number (RMA) and UPS shipping return label.
+To receive your RMA and UPS return label, please submit an Online Return Form.
+You can return any item for up to 60 days from the purchase date.

 Can I return or exchange an AFTCO clothing item purchased from a retail store or different online site?

 No. Please take care of any return or exchange issues at the same location you made your purchase.

 How do I buy AFTCO fishing tackle and hardware?

 AFTCO fishing hardware is sold only through authorized tackle retailers.
 To locate an AFTCO dealer, please use our dealer locator to find a retail partner near you.